Joshua-Ge/Python/README.md

 - [➗ quadraticCalc.py](./quadraticCalc.py) — Quadratic equation solver.
 - [🌱 SmallGarden.py](./SmallGarden.py) — Garden simulation or related project.
 - [A*](./Astar.py) - This is a self developed A* algorith which uses no libaries
 - [Another A*](./Astar_reimplication.py) - This is another A* algorithm but instead of navigating a maze it navigates
+- [Breadth First Search](./BFS.py) - This is a self implementation of BFS
+- [Depth First Search](./DFS.py) - This is a self implementation of DFS
 ---

 📌 This repository is a work in progress as part of my journey into Python programming.
 Feedback and collaboration are welcome!